The City of Newcastle’s Customer Service Charter sets the standards of service we aim to deliver for our community.

 - Respond to written correspondence in writing, or by telephone where appropriate, and record the response in City of Newcastle’s official recordkeeping systems.

 - Ensure all correspondence includes the name and contact details of the officer dealing with the matter.

 - Answer calls promptly in person or offer an automatic call back service or telephone answering service.

 - Upon request, advise the caller of the full name of the officer answering, or the officer’s supervisor.

 - Record all significant calls in the form of a written file note in City of Newcastle’s official recordkeeping systems.

 Availability of Staff

-- Attend to customers at customer service help desks within five minutes
+- Attend to customers at the customer service counter within five minutes.

-- Make staff available for interviews either on request (making a mutually convenient appointment if the staff member is not available) or by prior arrangement during City of Newcastle’s hours of business.
+- Make specialist staff available by phone or in person, either on request (making a mutually convenient appointment) or by prior arrangement during City of Newcastle’s hours of business.

-- If the complainant remains dissatisfied, the complainant can seek a review by the General Manager or approach the NSW Ombudsman, ICAC or the Department of Local Government.
+- If the complainant remains dissatisfied, the complainant can seek an internal review by a more senior manager or approach an external agency such as the NSW Ombudsman, ICAC or the Office of Local Government.